HeroicKatora/rfcs/text/0000-delayed-reference.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-First, we introduce the concept of a raw reference (denoted here with `{raw T}` and `{raw mut T}`.
-A raw reference is the type assigned to a `& place` expression during type deduction when such an expression refers to a place through means other than a direct reference (such as the target of a dereference operation `&(*foo*)` or to fields of a union or a packed struct).
-Similar to integer literals, its type can not be named and only when the actual type of a raw reference is needed it will coerce to reference or pointer but its type will default to the *associated reference* type when unclear.
+The result of the some borrow expressions is changed to a *raw reference*.
+Specifically, when such a place expression of the form `(*ptr).field` where `ptr` is a pointer or a `raw reference`.
+The type of a raw reference can not be named, and it can be coerced to a standard reference or a pointer according to context.
+It is denoted here with `{raw T}` and `{raw mut T}` but every expression has a unique type, similar to closures.
+It will be safe to dereference a pointer for this case, and this case only, while it will still remain unsafe to coerce the raw reference to a normal reference.
+The reference to which a raw reference can coerce is unique and we will call it associated reference in this document.

+For most parts, programmers need not know about raw reference to write code.
+This RFC intends that there should be no way to actually denote this type in type ascription.
+Wherever this would be possible, the reference needs to be cast to pointer or default to reference, the latter only being possible in `unsafe` context.
+Since they work in a drop-in manner to actual references, the difference will only matter when one needs to reason about the exact point where undefined behaviour might happen.
+This point is delayed compared to immediately interpreting borrow expressions as references (hence the RFC name) and thus yields a purely stronger definedness guarantee.

-The current operators for address calculation from places (`*`, `&`, `&mut`, `as &`, `as &mut`, `as *const` and `as *mut`, and `.field` expressions) also interact with raw references.
+The current operators for interact with raw references in the same manner as with standard pointers (`*`, `as &`, `as &mut`, `as *const` and `as *mut`, and `.field` expressions).
+This includes that `& (*raw_ref).field` would yield another raw reference.

 ```
 // Not UB, and safe.